 The term Ginseng is used to represent over eleven species of plants.
 The true benefits of Ginseng may not be widespread among all these species but are specific to a few.
 Also, each species has different constituents and properties.

 What is Ginseng?

-The word Ginseng originates from the Chinese word rénshēn which means "essence of earth in the shape of man" or more literally, "man shaped root".
+The word Ginseng originates from the Chinese word rénshēn which means "essence of the earth in the shape of man" or more literally, "man-shaped root".
 This alludes to the root's characteristic anthropomorphic appearance.

 There are over eleven species of these perennial plants characterised by this fleshy root.
 True Ginseng roots belong to the genus Panax from the family Araliciae.

 The name Panax comes from Greek Panacea meaning 'all healing'.